ssouporg/denv/README.md

 Denv offers:

-- A server daemon which talks to a Docker engine to manage environments
+- A server daemon which talks to a Docker engine to manage multicontainer environments
 - A way to store the configuration of environments, their versions, and the runtime info about running environments
 - A way to manage the build of multiple versions of the same environment
 - A way to run and monitor the state of multicontainer Docker environments